tetratelabs/istio-0to60/docs/dashboards.md

     istio_requests_total{response_code="200"}
     ```

-3. With respects to requests, it's more interesting to look at the rate of incoming requests over a time window.
+3. With respect to requests, it's more interesting to look at the rate of incoming requests over a time window.
 Try:

     ```text
     rate(istio_requests_total[5m])